Khondab County

 Khondab County (شهرستان خنداب) is in Markazi province, Iran.
 Its capital is the city of Khondab.

 History

-After the 2006 National Census, Khondab District was separated from Arak County in the establishment of Khondab County, which was divided into two districts and five rural districts, with Khondab as its capital.
+In 2007, Khondab District was separated from Arak County in the establishment of Khondab County, which was divided into two districts and five rural districts, with Khondab as its capital.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 58,262 people in 16,669 households.
+At the time of the 2011 National Census, the county's population was 58,262 people in 16,669 households.
 The 2016 census measured the population of the county as 54,018 in 16,792 households.

 Administrative divisions

 Khondab County's population history and administrative structure over two consecutive censuses are shown in the following table.